 Chris Doering Mortgage also offers a number of home loan programs for buying a home as well as programs for refinancing a home.
 Visit the office or give them a call today to start discussing the options to obtain an affordable mortgage with terms that are easy to understand.

 About the company

-Established in April 2007, Chris Doering Mortgage opened its doors in the Gainesville, FL community with the goal of providing exceptional mortgage lender services, and accountability to a mortgage industry that can be both intimidating and overwhelming for potential customers in the market for home loans.
+Established in April 2007, Chris Doering Mortgage opened its doors in the Gainesville, FL community with a goal to provide exceptional mortgage lender services, and accountability to a mortgage industry that can be both intimidating and overwhelming for potential customers in the market for home loans.

 The commitment to skillfully and ethically deliver the highest quality customer service throughout the mortgage process is second to none with the Chris Doering Mortgage team of professionals.
 They specialize in FHA loans, current mortgage rates, and mortgage refinance options.

 The staff is constantly educating themselves on the ever-changing home mortgage landscape and adapting to the changing needs of the real estate industry to meet the expectations of clients.